General principles adopted by CompaLab for the organisation of ILC

 Reference method for the ILC

 The tests submitted to ILC shall be covered by a method similar for all participants.
-In most of cases, the method is described in a reference document, which is generally speaking an ISO standard.
+In most of cases, the method is described in a reference document, which is generally speaking an ISO or ASTM standard.
 When the test is not destructive, possibility is given for the participants to provide results obtained by several methods concerning the same characteristic (for example, chemical analysis against different methods).

 Participants are requested to use their usual procedures and methods, in order to avoid: